Whisks & Giggles

 High-quality kosher salt or sea salt is what you want.
 Avoid iodized table salt, as its additives will affect flavor.

-2. Use Purified water.
+2. Use purified water.

 4. Store in a glass container.